36 Weeks Pregnant With Twins

 Your babies have pretty much learnt how to suck properly.
 Furthermore, their gums have turned out to be firm and rigid, which allows the little ones to latch on to the breasts properly and drink milk in the right manner.
 As for their teeth, they have all developed properly deep under the gums and will begin to rise in the coming months following their birth.

-Most of the crucial processes such as the circulation of blood, the defensive nature of the immune system, the processing of fluids and flushing them out by the kidneys, the secretion of specific enzymes by the liver, have all reached a good point of optimal functioning.
-This is why babies that are born in the 36th week of pregnancy require to be under medical supervision for just a few days before they can be taken home and can start living their lives happily.
+Most of the crucial processes such as the circulation of blood, the defensive nature of the immune system, the processing of fluids and flushing them out by the kidneys, and the secretion of specific enzymes by the liver, have all reached a good point of optimal functioning.
+This is why babies that are born in the 36th week of pregnancy are required to be under medical supervision for just a few days before they can be taken home and can start living their lives happily.

 Size of the Babies at 36 Weeks